top of page

 style guide example of TripAdvisor showing symbol, logo lockup and typography

-07. Waze
+06. Waze

-Pentagram helped with the Waze rebrand to freshen up their overall identity and create brand assets that are colorful, engaging and light-hearted.
+Pentagram helped with the Waze rebrand to freshen up its overall identity and create brand assets that are colorful, engaging and light-hearted.
 This style guide example brings a sense of playfulness, strengthening their brand identity but also the overall experience.

 Check out the full Waze brand style guide.